-If additional parking is necessary at current passenger levels this must provided through completion of the first multi-storey car park then on sites away from the Green Belt.
+If additional parking is necessary at current passenger levels this must provided through completion of the multi-storey car park commitments then on sites away from the Green Belt served by sustainable transfer.
 There is a compelling case for off-site parking, including park-and-ride facilities, to be open to regulated competition.

-In sum North Somerset must adopt a parking strategy that joins up every aspect of the many parking problems caused by the Airport operation.
+In sum North Somerset should adopt a parking strategy that joins up every aspect of the many parking problems caused by the Airport operation.
 An integrated strategy has been proposed by the Bristol Airport Parking Communities Association (BAPCoG) and already endorsed by a number of Parish Councils.
-It is now trying to persuade North Somerset Council to integrate this strategy into its Core Plan.
+It is currently seeking to persuade North Somerset Council to integrate this strategy into its Core Plan.

 Increased carbon emissions from Bristol Airport expansion will outweigh the savings made by the region’s carbon-reduction policies.
 The Airport claim to sustainability cannot be reconciled with local, regional or national policies for reduction in carbon emissions.

 The Airport want to increase night flights.
 Noise pollution causes serious health problems from sleep deprivation from night flights will make life impossible for most people living under the flight paths.